 We have introduced a new judging form, which still relies on the standard 50-point scale, but now includes a variety of check-boxes in which you can gauge a variety of qualities and characteristics.
 We hope this will help everyone, both as judges and as the brewer being judged.
 A sample form is available below and in PDF format.
 The good news is that now there is even more space to scribble your half-drunken comments!

-Below you will find the competition calendar for 2013.
+Below you will find the competition calendar for 2015 and beyond!.

 |July||Single Malt and Single Hop (SMASH)